Serial Peripheral Interface (SPI)

 You might be thinking to yourself, self, that sounds great for one-way communications, but how do you send data back in the opposite direction?
 Here's where things get slightly more complicated.

 In SPI, only one side generates the clock signal (usually called CLK or SCK for Serial ClocK).
-The side that generates the clock is called the "master", and the other side is called the "slave".
-There is always only one master (which is almost always your microcontroller), but there can be multiple slaves (more on this in a bit).
+The side that generates the clock is called the "controller", and the other side is called the "peripheral".
+There is always only one controller (which is almost always your microcontroller), but there can be multiple peripherals (more on this in a bit).

-When data is sent from the master to a slave, it's sent on a data line called MOSI, for "Master Out / Slave In".
-If the slave needs to send a response back to the master, the master will continue to generate a prearranged number of clock cycles, and the slave will put the data onto a third data line called MISO, for "Master In / Slave Out".
+When data is sent from the controller to a peripheral, it's sent on a data line called COPI, for "Controller Out / Peripheral In".
+If the peripheral needs to send a response back to the controller, the controller will continue to generate a prearranged number of clock cycles, and the peripheral will put the data onto a third data line called CIPO, for "Controller In / Peripheral Out".

 Note that SPI is "full duplex" (has separate send and receive lines), and, thus, in certain situations, you can transmit and receive data at the same time (for example, requesting a new sensor reading while retrieving the data from the previous one).
 Your device's datasheet will tell you if this is possible.